aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 ```

 The above example is trivial as the same property can be expressed with post conditions
 (i.e., `ensures`) too.
-But there are cases where we must use `old(..)` to refer to the pre
-state, especially in the specification of loop invariants.
+But there are cases where we must use `old(..)` to refer to the pre-state, especially in the specification of loop invariants.
 Consider the following example
-where we verify that the `vector_reverse` function properly reverse the order of all elements
+where we verify that the `vector_reverse` function properly reverses the order of all elements
 in a vector:

 ```